 A story tells that La Concha got its’ name because it looks like an inverted shell.
 The Spanish word ‘la concha’ has several meanings, of which some are not suitable for this blog, but one of the meanings is “a shell”.

-Pico de la Concha reaches the height of 1,215 meters and the views over the Costa del Sol are absolutely breathtaking.
-On the way you have a chance to admire some olive trees, the snowy peaks of Sierra Nevada and if you are lucky, also some local wild animals.
+Pico de la Concha reaches the height of 1,215 meters and the view over the Costa del Sol is absolutely breathtaking.
+On the way, you have a chance to admire some olive trees, the snowy peaks of Sierra Nevada and if you are lucky, also some local wild animals.

 What a fantastic place for a lunch break!